 Due to the generosity of donors and strategic investment management, the University’s endowment continues to grow.
-The total value of Columbia’s endowment as of June 30, 2019 was $10.95 billion.
-Columbia produced a return of 3.8 percent on its endowment portfolio for the fiscal year.
+The total value of Columbia’s endowment as of June 30, 2020 was $11.3 billion.
+Columbia produced a return of 5.5 percent on its endowment portfolio for the fiscal year.
 This reflects valuations for all asset classes on a July 1 to June 30 basis.
-The University's trailing 10-year returns are 10.2 percent, placing it in the top quartile of its peer group.

 How does Columbia's endowment compare with that of our peers?

-While the University’s $10.9 billion endowment is substantial, and its investment performance has been strong, there remains a significant gap between the size of Columbia’s endowment and those of our closest academic peers, with whom we compete for students and faculty of the highest caliber.
+While the University’s $11.3 billion endowment as of June 2020 is substantial, and its investment performance has been strong, there remains a significant gap between the size of Columbia’s endowment and those of our closest academic peers, with whom we compete for students and faculty of the highest caliber.
 A concerted effort to build Columbia’s endowment today will help ensure the University’s enduring strength.